Prismadic/tractor-beam/docs/index.rst

 ⚙️ Initialization and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   | [!NOTE]
-   | Upon initialization, the ``Beam`` class loads and verifies the
-     configuration using the ``Config`` class.
+Upon initialization, the ``Beam`` class loads and verifies the configuration using the ``Config`` class.
 It checks if the configuration adheres to the expected structure and format, indicating the system’s readiness to execute tasks as defined by the user.

 Job Processing and Workflow Management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^